You can receive funding up to 5.000 Euros for joint projects in any of the three categories:

 Project leaders will have the opportunity to present their results and share their experiences at a digital meeting with the AlumNode community.
 Also, they will be provided with access to unique digital workshops on leadership, project management and career tools.

 Find out about the newly funded projects of 2021 and about our Past Alumni Projects here.

-The next open call will be announced in late 2022.
+The next open call will be announced in 2023.
 Register for the AlumNode newsletter to stay tuned.

 c/o German Scholars Organization

 Dr. Anne Schreiter